asumansenol/manifest-v3-test/README.md

+Test project is based on https://github.com/SimGus/chrome-extension-v3-starter.
+Only intercepts requests and logs detils on the console.

 The directory holding the manifest file can be added as an extension in developer mode in its current state.
 To load an unpacked extension in developer mode, follow these steps:
 - Open the Extension Management page by navigating to chrome://extensions.
 - Enable Developer Mode by clicking the toggle switch next to Developer mode.